-Nicomen Slough was open from the confluence of Siddle (Bell's) creek downstream to the Fraser River.
-The recreational fishery was closed at night, from one hour after sunset to one hour before sunrise.
-Coho retention of 4 hatchery fish per day (only 2 can be over 35 cm) was permitted from April 1 to March 31.
-Chum retention of 2 fish per day was permitted from April 1 to March 31.
-On Norrish (Suicide) Creek, coho retention of 4 hatchery coho per day (only 2 can be over 35 cm) was permitted from April 1 to March 31.
+Nicomen Slough is open from the confluence of Siddle (Bell's) creek downstream to the Fraser River.
+Coho retention of 4 hatchery fish per day (only 2 can be over 35 cm) is permitted from April 1 to March 31.
+Chum retention of 2 fish per day is permitted from April 1 to March 31.
+On Norrish (Suicide) Creek, coho retention of 4 hatchery coho per day (only 2 can be over 35 cm) is permitted from April 1 to March 31.